Leak Detection & Inspection

 Missing, damaged or non-performing Insulation.

 Air leakage, air infiltration and air exfiltration is an unwanted air movement through a building.
 The problem can be as common as a failed weather seal or as complex as an air pathway through plumbing or electrical service installations.
 The leakage path is often complex and, without infrared, extremely difficult to identify and locate.

 Condensation: this may be a cause of moisture intrusion.
 It is important to identify sources of air leakage that can transport moist air into the wall sections and cause condensation.

-Mold growth and health issues: mold, organic fumes or bacteria play a significant role in a variety of health issues.
-Damp surfaces with inadequate air change rates provide the breeding grounds for mold spore to develop and grow.
+Mould growth and health issues: mould, organic fumes or bacteria play a significant role in a variety of health issues.
+Damp surfaces with inadequate air change rates provide the breeding grounds for mould spore to develop and grow.

 The darker areas are the cold bridges and air movement passages.
 A well-insulated wall or ceiling should display a uniform colour with little or no change in temperature.

-Plumbing leak, vent leak, stucco and window leak are often cause of mold and structure failure in Condo and Commercial building, leading to expensive repairs.
+Plumbing leaks, vent leaks, stucco and window leak are often cause by mould and structure failure in Condo and Commercial buildings, leading to expensive repairs.